SpykeyRev/flutter_challenge/README.md

 ## Getting Started

-For starting the project there's no configuration need.
+For starting the project there's no configuration needed.
 Just run the following commands:
 1. `flutter pub get`
 2. `flutter run`